 Prekindergarten is not a mandatory program.
 However if your child qualifies and is enrolled, he/she is subject to compulsory attendance law.
 Your child must attend school each day, Monday - Friday.

-at least four years of ageas of September 1st of the current school year and meet at least one of the following criteria:
+A child is eligible for free prekindergarten if they are four years old on or before September 1st of the current school year and meets at least one of the seven criteria below:

-the child of an active duty member of the armed forces of the United States, including the state military forces or a reserve component of the armed forces, who is ordered to active duty by proper authority; or
+is the child of an active duty member of the armed forces of the United States; or

-the child of a member of the armed forces of the United States, including the state military forces or a reserve component of the armed forces, who was injured or killed while serving on active duty; or
+is the child of a member of the armed forces of the United Stateswho was injured or killed while serving on active duty; or

-has ever been in the conservatorship of the Department of Family and Protective Services following an adversary hearing held as provided by Section 262.201, Family Code.
+is or has ever been in the conservatorship of the Department of Family and Protective Services following an adversary hearing held as provided by Section 262.201, Family Code. or

 What to Bring on Registration Day